Stocks fall on Wall Street, head for another weekly loss

-Stocks fell in afternoon trading trading on Wall Street Friday, keeping the major indexes on course for their second weekly decline in a row.
+Stocks fell broadly in afternoon trading trading on Wall Street Friday, keeping the major indexes on pace for their second weekly decline in a row.

 Banks were the biggest weight on the market.
-JPMorgan Chase fell 5.5% after reporting that its profits fell 14% in the latest quarter from a year earlier as its trading business slumped.
-Citigroup fell 2.2% after reporting its latest results.
+JPMorgan Chase slumped 6.3% for the biggest decline in the S&P 500 after reporting that its profits fell 14% in the latest quarter from a year earlier as its trading business slumped.
+Citigroup fell 1.8% after reporting its latest results.

-U.S. crude oil prices rose 1.2% and helped send energy stocks higher.
-Chevron rose 1%.
+The price of U.S. crude oil rose 2% and helped send energy stocks higher.
+Chevron rose 1.3%.

+Smaller company stocks took some of the heaviest losses, pulling the Russell 2000 index down 1%.

 The Commerce Department reported that retail sales sank 1.9% in December after Americans cut their spending in the face of product shortages, rising prices and the onset of the omicron variant.